The 15 best Mario games of all time

 Platform(s): NES, GBA

-After creating a too derivative sequel (Lost Levels) and a strange non-Mario that became a Mario (Super Mario Bros 2), the dev team returned to the core concepts of Mario to redefine the series like never before, including new wrinkles like a world map and mid-bosses.
-Mario's skills expanded considerably via Frog, Hammer and most importantly Raccoon power-ups.
-The distinct tail and ears gave the plumber the power to fly and that changed how the stages were designed from the ground up.
+After creating a too-derivative sequel (Lost Levels) and a strange non-Mario that became a Mario (Super Mario Bros 2), the dev team returned to the core concepts of Mario to redefine the series like never before, including new wrinkles like a world map and mid-bosses.
+Mario's skills expanded considerably via Frog, Hammer, and, most importantly, Raccoon power-ups.
+The distinct tail and ears gave the plumber the power to fly, and that changed how the stages were designed from the ground up.
 It added a verticality to the ingenious levels that deepened the franchise in a profound way.

 Leaving aside how Super Mario Bros.
-3 was a pioneer for the medium, the reason it’s one of the top Mario games on this list is because it strikes the best balance between new ideas and the simple fun of being Mario.
+3 was a pioneer for the medium, the reason it’s one of the top Mario games on this list is that it strikes the best balance between new ideas and the simple fun of being Mario.
 Every Mario game that followed it builds on its straightforward approach to fun, some in more meaningful ways than others, but none are as pure an expression of gameplay as SMB3.
 Super Mario Bros 3 is proud to let you control a little man on your TV and does it better than anyone else.
 Isn't that just super?

 3. Paper Mario: The Thousand Year Door